voxtourai/voxtourai.github.io/_posts/2025-05-15-top-cities-that-deserve-an-audio-tour.md

 At low tide, you can walk across the sand to reach it.
 At high tide, it becomes an island fortress.

-👉 _Our **Voxtour audio guide** will soon lead you through its narrow alleys, abbey secrets, and sweeping bay views—with no crowds or rush._
+👉 _Our **Voxtour audio guide** leads you through its narrow alleys, abbey secrets, and sweeping bay views—with no crowds or rush._
 [**Launch the Audio Tour Widget for Mont Saint-Michel**](https://widget.voxtour.ai/?apiKey=96f5b69a-6f16-4b36-ae05-b85a7dd728a6&tourId=a1c9a3fa-960b-474d-b591-0092fd6ee967&locale=en&fullScreen=true&fullScreenTriggerable=false)